 While many companies create “house rules” in a style guide, many often use AP style as the foundation for these writing rules.
 Target audiences want to see consistent capitalization, grammar, punctuation and other stylistic choices across all content businesses share.

 What is AP Style?

-AP style refers to the guidelines we find in the Associated Press Stylebook available digitally and in print.
-This guide updates continuously to keep up with trends regarding appropriate word choices, usage, and jargon.
+AP style refers to the guidelines we find in the Associated Press Stylebook is available digitally and in print.
+This guide updates continuously to keep up with trends regarding appropriate word choices, usage and jargon.

-Initially, the purpose behind AP style was to help journalists work with space limitations in print publications and prevent costly errors from occurring.
-In today’s digital age, the adoption of AP style ensures news and other media outlets maintain consistency regarding readability, conciseness, and no biases.
+Initially, the purpose of AP style was to help journalists work with space limitations in print publications and prevent costly errors from occurring.
+In today’s digital age, the adoption of AP style ensures news and other media outlets maintain consistency regarding readability, conciseness and no biases.

 A Short Lesson in AP Style for Bloggers & Content Marketers

 Create polished and professional content by sticking to AP style’s fundamental writing guidelines and editing rules.
 Below are the top lessons bloggers and content marketers should follow regarding AP style: